Synaptic Package Manager

 - Description

-To install or upgrade an application, see the section Install Software Packages (below)
+Tip: to install or upgrade an application, see the section Install Software Packages (below)

 Repositories

-To manage software package repositories from the Synaptic Menu, click Settings > Repositories.
-From there you can enable/disable installed repositories, or add new.
+To manage software package repositories from the Synaptic Menu, click Settings > Repositories

 Using Synaptic To: